FastEndpoints/FastEndpoints/Src/Documentation/wiki/Model-Binding.md

 }
 ```

+# supported property types
+the following property types can be bound from route & query parameters as well as form fields:
+- string
+- bool
+- enum
+- int
+- long
+- double
+- decimal
+- DateTime
+- Guid
+- Uri
+- Version
+- TimeSpan

+only strings are currently supported for claims & header binding.

 # json serialization casing
 by default the serializer uses **camel casing** for serializing/deserializing. you can change the casing as shown in the [configuration settings](Configuration-Settings.md#specify-json-serializer-options) section.